thisisshihan/mpv.snad/README.md

 ## Downloads:
 #### Latest Windows Version:
-* Stable Version v35.1 (this file contain all the config files): [mpv.snad](https://sourceforge.net/projects/mpv-snad/files/stable/)
+* Download the latest version from sourceforge.net [mpv.snad](https://sourceforge.net/projects/mpv-snad/files/stable/) (this file contain all the config files)
 * _(AMD FSR and NVIDIA Image Scaling added (CTRL+A/N/Z) added to v35.1 +)_

 #### How to install: